Image credit: Brian Skerry

 Skerry has been on nearly 10,000 dives throughout his career, visiting dive sites around the world from the United States to New Zealand.
 Since 1998, he has been a contract photographer for National Geographic, covering a wide range of stories, and in 2014 named a National Geographic Photography Fellow.

-In Singapore recently for National Geographic Live!, Skerry shared with series sponsor Quotient TravelPlanner his passion for large predators such as sharks and his drive to bring attention to the existing environmental problems.
+In Singapore for the 2016 edition of National Geographic Live!, Skerry shared with series sponsor Quotient TravelPlanner his passion for large predators such as sharks and his drive to bring attention to the existing environmental problems.

 Quotient: Hi Brian.
 Tell us a little about how you got into the field of underwater photography?